JEmbry2019/PokerPythonProjectTuesdat/README.md

 Camper page (first and last name, email, phone, enrollment date, (Create, Edit, Details, and Delete))<br>
 Game Choice page (3 dropdown lists with 3 chioces of games in each (Create, Edit, Details, and Delete))<br>
 Meal Choice page (3 dropdown lists with 3 chioces of food in each (Create, Edit, Details, and Delete))<br>
-Enrollment page (Lists all campers with details) (Enroll new campers on Create page with dropdown lists that inclide the campers full name, school level (Primary, Middle, or High), their game selection (and other choices),  thier food selection (and other choices), (Create, Edit, Details, and Delete))<br>
+Enrollment page (Lists all campers with details) (Enroll new campers on Create page with dropdown lists that inclide the campers full name, school level (Primary, Middle, or High), their game selection (and other choices),  thier food selection (and other choices), (Create, Edit, Details, and Delete))<br> -->

 Milestone List <br>
-Week 1: Outline Project. <br>
+Week 1: Outline project ideas. <br>
-Week 3: Add and retrieve data (Name) to a json file or database. <br>
+Week 3: Decide on a project and complete an outline <br>
-Week 5: Build selection categories (age, food choice, etc.). <br>
+Week 5: Build selection categories (cards, deck, player, scoring, CSV file.). <br>
-Week 7: Create a user-friendly interface. <br>
+Week 7: Check for problem and correct  mistakes. <br>
-Week 8: Complete project. <br>
+Week 10: Complete project. <br>
+Week 12: Projects Due by Friday.